frontenddogma/css-optimization-basics/manuscript/production.md

 ### Code Minimization

-After the last step in which we’ve minimized our CSS code in a way that doesn’t impair understanding it, the next step is to remove all the characters that aren’t needed for the style sheet to work.
+In the last step, we minimized our CSS code in a way that doesn’t impair understanding.
+The next step is to remove all characters that aren’t needed for the style sheet to work.
 This makes it production-ready.

-Note again that this is only presented as a separate step to illustrate that we can remove certain characters manually but are still able to work with our style sheets.
-The outcome of full code minimization makes working with style sheets rather cumbersome, if not practically impossible—note the minified style sheet below.
+Again, note that this is only presented as a separate step to illustrate that we can remove certain characters manually, but we can still work with our style sheets.
+The outcome of full code minimization makes working with style sheets rather cumbersome, if not practically impossible (note the minified style sheet below).

-What’s being done at this step are typically two things:
+We’re doing two things at this step:

 1) removing all comments,
 2) removing all (non-required) whitespace characters.